 ◦ Accounts receivable (A/R): The accounting term for all outstanding invoices owed to your company.

 Days sales outstanding can be calculated by dividing the total accounts receivable by the total net credit sales during a certain time frame.
 This number is multiplied by the number of days in the period of time.

 The time used to measure days sales outstanding can be monthly, quarterly, or annually.
 If you calculate monthly, the measured period will be the number of days in that month, likewise for quarterly or yearly.

 You can find the accounts receivable total on the asset side of the balance sheet and the revenue in the income statement.

 What are the reasons behind late payments?
-It is important to research potential issues like a shipment problem or late invoice delivery.
-If a firm is requiring their customers to pay by paper check, offering an electronic option could speed collections.
+It is important to research potential issues like shipment problems or late invoice delivery.
+If a firm is requiring their customers to pay by paper check, offering an electronic option could speed up collections.

 On the other hand, a low DSO is considered more favorable, and it shows that customers are paying on time or the company is strict on its credit policy.
 There is a possibility the organization is missing out on sales opportunities that would come from companies requiring more favorable credit terms.

 Overall, having a low DSO for small to medium-sized businesses generally carries considerable benefits.
 Fast credit collectability decreases problems related to paying operational expenses, and a company has more cash on hand for other purposes.